 Some companies will allow you to choose a beneficiary to collect the cash value, though others may not.
 It’s something to keep in mind and, if you risk losing your cash value, it’s better to take out a loan or withdraw beforehand.

-One of the downsides for many looking for a policy with a tight budget is that whole life insurance tends to be expensive.
+One of the downsides for many looking for a policy with a tight budget is that whole life insurance tends to be more expensive than a term life policy.
 Term life insurance is the way to go if you’re looking for something more affordable, though it just depends on what you want out of your life insurance coverage.

 Whole life insurance is not a one-size-fits-all policy and is determined by a number of factors that changes the cost per individual, these include: